DeboraKlein/Oil-Gas-Analysis/README.md

 ## 🛠️ Future Improvements
 - Expanding data sources for deeper insights
 - Integrating **Power BI** for advanced analytics
 - Enhancing automation for real-time tracking

+  ## Contributions
+Since this repository is part of my **professional portfolio**, it is **not open to external contributions**.
+However, I welcome discussions, feedback, and suggestions through issues.

+If you have any thoughts or insights, feel free to open an issue!

+---

+### Questions or Issues?
+Contact deborarebula@gmail.com or open an issue in this repository.